UPDATE: if you missed the program on Wednesday, Sept. 30, 2020, here is a link to the presentation.

 The East Tennessee and University of Tennessee Student chapters of the Society of Professional Journalists will co-host Tennessee open meetings/open records expert Deborah Fisher virtually on Sept.
 30 to discuss access during the COVID-19 pandemic.

-This virtual meeting will be held from 12 to 1 p.m; access details will be posted closer to the event.
+This virtual meeting will be held from 12 to 1 p.m. and can be accessed on Zoom by clicking HERE.

 The coronavirus is changing what “public access” is for courts, government meetings and even press conferences.